U.S. Treasury to sell $52 bln in bills

-NEW YORK, April 19 Oil prices dropped more than 3 percent on Wednesday following a surprise increase in gasoline inventories, and declines in energy shares weighed on U.S. stocks.

-WASHINGTON Aug 28 For details of the U.S. Treasury's auctions of 13-week and 26-week bills next week, see:
+WASHINGTON Nov 6 For details of the U.S. Treasury's auctions of 13-week and 26 week bills next week, see:

 13-week bills